 The single-action trigger pull was light and it felt like it ran about seven pounds.
-The double-action pull was longer and felt like it was a little heavier.
+The double-action pull was long and felt like it was a little heavier.

 I found two main problems with the 740: recoil was harsh and functioning was unreliable.

-Recoil generated by a relatively high-pressure .40 S&W self defense load is not unsubstantial, especially out of a small, light handgun.
-It is less punishing that other, higher-powered cartridges like the .357 Magnum.
+Recoil generated by a relatively high-pressure .40 S&W self-defense load is not unsubstantial, especially out of a small, light handgun.
+It is less punishing than other, higher-powered cartridges like the .357 Magnum.
 However, it is nothing to sneeze at.
 If you are at all recoil sensitive, you will probably not like shooting the Taurus 740.